-From January through April, our weekend teachings will focus on the reading plan for that week.
-As you read, watch the sermons to find out what to look for in your reading and to learn more about the context for each book.
+From January through April, our weekend teachings focused on the reading plan for that week.
+Watch the sermons to find out what to look for in your reading and to learn more about the context for each book.

 100 Day Challenge: New Testament